 Rachel King, RYT-200 Rachel is the founder of Bloom Yoga, Lebanon's first public yoga studio.
 She is a Registered Yoga Teacher (RYT-200) who has a deep fascination with the human mind/body connection and loves learning more about all aspects of yoga.
 When she became serious about her practice, she discovered a sense of clarity about herself.
 Yoga has helped her cope with anxiety and stress during very difficult times in her life.
 After becoming certified to teach yoga, she longed to encourage others to discover and deepen their own personal practice.
 Rachel is currently pursuing her 500-hour yoga teacher training through Asheville Yoga Center.
 She offers private sessions and Bloom and typically teaches progressive flow with creative sequencing and strives to make yoga accessible to everyone.

 Whitney R. Simpson, CSF, M-HYI 500 Whitney began practicing yoga as part of her recovery after a stroke and brain surgery in 2005 at age 31.
 She was hesitant a yoga practice could ease her chronic pain.
 Needless to say, she was wrong.
 Embracing the practices of yoga and meditation have been foundational for her path to recovery.
 She recently published a devotional with Upper Room Books exploring how we all can use our bodies to listen for God.
-Prior to completing her 200-hour and 500-hour Master Holy Yoga Instructor training (M-HYI 500) and specialty trainings (Curvy Yoga, Trauma-Sensitive, and Chair/Senior Yoga), Whitney pursued her certificate in Spiritual Formation (CSF) at Garrett-Evangelical Theological Seminary.
-She offers spiritual direction sessions and hosts regular retreats and workshops.
-Whitney is passionate about creating soul care resources for exploring the gift of God's peace with breath, body, and spirit.
+Prior to completing her 200-hour yoga teacher training and her 500-hour Master Holy Yoga Instructor training (M-HYI 500) as well as specialty trainings (Curvy Yoga, Trauma-Sensitive, and Chair/Senior Yoga), Whitney pursued her certificate in Spiritual Formation (CSF) at Garrett-Evangelical Theological Seminary.
+She offers yoga & meditation as well as spiritual direction sessions at Bloom and hosts regular retreats and workshops.
+Connect with her at her blog: www.ExploringPeace.com.

 Our instructors offer classes, workshops, private sessions, and retreats in-studio at Bloom Yoga as well as on-site in our communities including Wilson, Davidson, Smith, and Sumner counties.
-You may find us at Grace United Methodist Church, Hermitage United Methodist Church, Providence Church, or even on a farm in Watertown sharing goat yoga!
 Below, meet the additional members of our blooming team who also offer community classes and guest-teach at the studio from time to time.

 Deborah Clapper, RYT-200 Deborah's yoga journey began in 2012 after major knee surgery.
 She completed her 200-hour Registered Yoga Teacher (RYT-200) certification in 2015.
 Debbie teaches for Small World Yoga, a non-profit that brings yoga to underserved communities in Middle Tennessee.
 Her classes are geared mostly towards adults and seniors and are gentle flow classes.
 Her classes and are a great place to start your yoga journey regardless of age or ability.
 Her hope is to create a safe space for you to come and be present on your mat, to feel your body, mind and breath; and to leave your mat calmer, confident and more connected to yourself and others around you.